 Azure AD Group Sync

-This guide will detail how to sync Azure AD groups to Turbot, allowing administrators to grant permissions to resources based off of said groups rather than individually assigning to users.
+This guide will detail how to sync Azure AD groups to Guardrails, allowing administrators to grant permissions to resources based off of said groups rather than individually assigning to users.

-This guide assumes that the Azure AD directory is configured in Turbot and it has been verified that users can log in.
+This guide assumes that the Azure AD directory is configured in Guardrails and it has been verified that users can log in.

 The mod @turbot/turbot-iam must be on version 5.6.0 or above to enable group syncing!

-1. Navigate to the Permissions tab in Turbot (designated with a user icon) and then click Directories.
+1. Navigate to the Permissions tab in Guardrails (designated with a user icon) and then click Directories.

 2. Select the pencil icon in line with the Azure AD directory.
 This will bring up the directory edit window.